 Our services help the person commit to their recovery and future.
 They include physical and emotional support.
 The patient’s solutions come through individual and group therapy sessions, regular visits with licensed therapists and psychiatrists, and medication checks and stabilization.

-“Our approach provides the tools patients need to succeed,” said Karen Godwin-Canulla, M.D., Integro Chief Medical Officer.
+“Our approach provides the tools patients need to succeed,” said Karen Godwin Canulla, M.D. (title?).
 “This buys the time they need for reflection and transformation.
 And it delivers the expert services and support they surely will want, need, and value.
-No one should go it alone.
-No one.”
+No one should go it alone.”

 Call Integro now (602) 535-8200.